swisstxt/puppet-module-ssh/README.markdown

 This parameter specifies the ssh server configuration file.
 It must be present in the files directory of the caller module.

+If not specified, it defaults to a basic configuration of sshd provided with this module.
+You may use it as a base.

 Limitations
 ------------